abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 | Objects and  Morphisms        | Sets and functions |
 | **N/A**             | Element    |

-By switching to external diagrams, we lose sight of the particular elements of our sets, but we gain the ability to zoom out and see the big picture.
+By switching to external diagrams, we lose sight of the particular (the elements of our sets), but we gain the ability to zoom out and see the whole universe where we have been previously trapped in.
 In the same way that the whole realm of sets can be thought as one category, a programming language can also be thought of as a category.
 The concept of a category allows us to find and analyze similarities between these and other structures.

-**NB:** The word "Object" appears in both programming languages and in category theory, but has completely different meanings.
+**NB:** The word "Object" is used in both programming languages and in category theory, but has completely different meanings.
 A categorical object is equivalent to a *type* or a *class* in programming language theory.

 Sets Vs Categories
 ---

-One remark before we continue: in the last few paragraphs, it might sound as if though category theory and set theory were somehow competing with each another.
+One remark before we continue: in the last few paragraphs, it might sound as if though category theory and set theory are somehow competing with each another.
 Perhaps that notion would be somewhat correct if category and set theory were meant to describe *concrete* phenomena, in the way that the theory of relativity and the theory of quantum mechanics are both supposed to explain the physical world.
-Concrete theories are conceived mainly as *descriptions* of the world, and as such it makes sense for them to be connected together in some sort of hierarchy.
+Concrete theories are conceived mainly as *descriptions* of the world, and as such it makes sense for them to be connected in some sort of hierarchy.

-In contrast, abstract theories like category theory and set theory are more like *languages* for expressing such descriptions --- they still can be connected, and *are* connected in more than one way, but there is no inherent hierarchical relationship between the two and therefore arguing over which of the two is more basic, or more general, is just a chicken-and-egg problem, as you will see in the next chapter.
+In contrast, abstract theories, like category theory and set theory, are more like *languages* for expressing such descriptions --- they still can be connected, and *are* connected in more than one way, but there is no inherent hierarchical relationship between the two and therefore arguing over which of the two is more basic, or more general, is just a chicken-and-egg problem, as you will see in the next chapter.

 Defining Categories (again)
 ===

 > "...deal with all elements of a set by ignoring them and working with the set's definition." --- Dijkstra (from "On the cruelty of really teaching computing science")

 All category theory books (including this one) start by talking about set theory.
-However looking back I really don't know why this is the case --- most books that focus on a given subject usually don't start off by introducing an *entirely different subject* before starting to talk about the main one, even if the two subjects are very closely related.
+However looking back I really don't know why this is the case --- most books that focus on a given subject usually don't start off by introducing an *entirely different subject* before even starting to talk about the main one, even if the two subjects are very closely related.

 Perhaps the set-first approach *is* the best way to introduce people to categories.
-Or perhaps using sets to introduce categories is just one of those things that people do as a matter of custom, just because everyone else does it.
+Or perhaps using sets to introduce categories is one of those things that people do just because everyone else does it.
 But, one thing is for certain --- we don't *need* to study sets in order to understand categories.
 So now I would like to start over and talk about categories as a foundational concept.
 So let's pretend like this is a new book (I wonder if I can dedicate this to a different person).

 So.
 A category is a collection of objects (things) where the "things" can be anything you want.
 Consider, for example, these ~~colorful~~ gray balls:

 ![Balls](../02_category/elements.svg)

-A category consists of a collection of objects as well as some arrows connecting some of them to others.
+A category consists of a collection of objects as well as some arrows connecting objects to one another.
 We call the arrows *morphisms*.

 ![A category](../02_category/category.svg)

 Wait a minute, we said that all sets form a category, but at the same time any one set can be seen as a category in its own right (just one which has no morphisms).
 This is true and an example of a phenomenon that is very characteristic of category theory --- one structure can be examined from many different angles and may play many different roles, often in a recursive fashion.

 This particular analogy (a set as a category with no morphisms) is, however, not very useful.
 Not because it's incorrect in any way , but rather because category theory is *all about the morphisms*.
-If an arrow in set theory is nothing but a connection between a source and a destination, in category theory the *objects* are nothing but a source and destination for the arrows that connect them to other objects.
+If the *arrows* in set theory are nothing but a connection between their source and a destination, in category theory it's the *objects* that are nothing but a source and destination for the arrows that connect them to other objects.
 This is why, in the diagram above, the arrows, and not the objects, are colored: if you ask me, the category of sets should really be called *the category of functions*.

-Speaking of which, note that objects in a category can be connected together by multiple arrows and that two arrows having the same source and target sets does not in any way make them equivalent (it does not actually mean that they would produce the same value).
+Speaking of which, note that objects in a category can be connected together by multiple arrows, and that having the same source and target sets does not in any way make arrows equivalent.

 ![Two objects connected with multiple arrows](../02_category/arrows.svg)